EnVision-Research/Defect_Spectrum/README.md

 2. Update your checkpoints in `inference.sh`.
 3. Specify your switching point for the large and small model in `--step_inference`.
 4. Specify your defective types in `--num_defect`.
-2. Run inference with. `sh inference.sh`.
+2. Run inference with `sh inference.sh`.

 ## Citation
 If you find this project useful in your research, please consider citing: